The official blog of the Lung Institute.

 Nuts and seeds are an excellent source of protein, and they are also high in nutrients and calories.
 They are a great choice for a pulmonary fibrosis diet because they can help to combat weight loss.
 Nuts and seeds make for a healthy snack and are a great alternative to unhealthy choices such as potato chips.

 - Try these: walnuts, flaxseeds, chia seeds and almonds

 Sticking with Your Pulmonary Fibrosis Diet

 When starting a new pulmonary fibrosis diet plan, the key is keeping an open mind and staying positive.
 Relaxation techniques such as meditation or breathing exercises can help calm your mind if you start to feel overwhelmed.

 Remember, the key to making any long-lasting change is starting slow and making small changes.
 Maybe you will start by making one change, such as eating berries for breakfast instead of waffles or cereal.
 Next, try switching out any white bread in the home for whole grain or sprouted bread.
 Small changes are what lead to great success over time.
 Please comment below to let us know what dietary changes have been helpful in your life.

-If you or a loved one suffers from pulmonary fibrosis and traditional treatment options don’t seem to be helping, stem cell therapy from the Lung Institute might be a great choice for your health.
+If you or a loved one suffers from pulmonary fibrosis and traditional treatment options don’t seem to be helping, cellular therapy from the Lung Institute might be a great choice for your health.
 Contact us today, and one of our patient coordinators would be happy to speak with you.